White Plains (band): Reunions

 Tony Burrows in concert.
 Taken on 17 May 2008.

 Burrows and Shaw met again in 1974 in First Class, another John Carter project that scored worldwide with their single, "Beach Baby".
 As of 2023, Burrows remains active as a solo artist.

 David Kerr-Clemenson joined rock group Fast Buck in 1975, and toured with them for another thirty-nine years.

-Ricky Wolff later joined Harley Quinne and lent his lead vocals on their UK Top 20 hit single, “New Orleans”.
-Harley Quinne was a UK act created by British songwriting and production team, Roger Cook and Roger Greenaway, as a promotional vehicle for a 1972 song entitled ”New Orleans”, a cover of the Gary ‘U.S.’ Bonds original.
+Ricky Wolff later joined Harley Quinne and lent his lead vocals on their UK Top 20 hit single, "New Orleans".
+Harley Quinne was a UK act created by British songwriting and production team, Roger Cook and Roger Greenaway, as a promotional vehicle for a 1972 song entitled "New Orleans", a cover of the Gary 'U.S.' Bonds original.
 It was originally recorded by a phalanx of session players with Ricky Wolff as the session singer.
 Wolff worked as a musician and produced a few albums in his own groups after he returned to his country of origin, South Africa, in the mid 1970s and produced a few solo singles in 1981.
 Wolff later worked as a record producer and songwriter and in 2013, released the single "Goodbye Nelson Mandela", in tribute to the South African president Nelson Mandela who had died at the time.
 On 1 October 2023, Wolff died in South Africa, at the age of 78.
 A speaker at Wolff's funeral gave his cause of death as septicaemia.

 From 1988 to 2002, Robin Shaw and Robin Box were members of Cliff Bennett and the Rebel Rousers.

 Julian Bailey died in July 2001, aged 58.
 Pete Nelson retired from the music industry in the late 1970s.
 He died on 23 October 2005 aged 62 from cancer.
 Neil Landon moved to Germany and sang as a solo artist.
 He died on 26 March 2020 aged 78, also from cancer.

 Crucible

 In 1971, a music project began production in London.
 The project contained many members of White Plains; those being Ricky Wolff, Robin Shaw, and Robin Box, and later Julian Bailey.
-Several tracks were recorded at AIR Studios in London under the production of Roger Cook.
-The songs were shelved after being deemed not commercial enough by the production company and an album was never released.
-In late 1971, filmmakers Tony Klinger and Michael Lytton, searching for music for an upcoming documentary, visited several publishing companies and overall publishers on Denmark Street, one of them being Dick James, who had recently acquired Cookaway Music.
-Three of Ricky Wolff’s tracks were included on the documentaries soundtrack, along with one by Robin Shaw.

-A few additional songs were recorded at Morgan Studios and involved former White Plains drummer, Julian Bailey.
-At some point, the decision was made to combine the recording at AIR, with the ones recorded at Morgan Studios into one and was given the name Crucible.
-The soundtrack, was originally released on LP in 1972.
-On 7 April 2017, the soundtrack was released for the first time on Compact Disc.